Keyboard shortcuts

 If you are familiar with Lua, it is worth noting that waywall uses LuaJIT and makes some small changes to the behavior and standard library of Lua.
 See Lua changes for more information.

 Lua code executed by waywall is allowed to interact with the host operating system in various ways, such as spawning subprocesses and modifying files on disk.
-Read other people's code and do not blindly copy paste it into your own configuration.
+Read other people’s code and do not blindly copy and paste it into your own configuration.

 Profiles